-The first step is to have a consultation, so Dr. Hunsicker can do an exam and you can express your concerns and expectations around the procedure.
+The first step is to have a consultation, so Dr. Hunsicker or Dr. Nguyen can do an exam and you can express your concerns and expectations around the procedure.
 If you are considering additional procedures to alter the appearance of your breasts, such as breast augmentation or breast reduction, you should discuss this at the consultation.
 If you and the doctor determine that nipple correction is right for you, the next step is to schedule your surgery.

-Dr. Hunsicker requires you to cease nicotine use for 6 weeks prior to your procedure and the month following your procedure.
+Dr. Hunsicker and Dr. Nguyen require you to cease nicotine use for 6 weeks prior to your procedure and the month following your procedure.
 This allows for optimal healing.
 It’s also important that you disclose all medications and supplements that you take.
 The doctor can determine if there will be any interactions with the anesthetic and advise you to temporarily stop taking those substances.

-For the surgery, Dr. Hunsicker typically uses a local anesthetic, as the procedure is relatively minor, and local anesthetic allows for a quicker recovery.
+For the surgery, Dr. Hunsicker and Dr. Nguyen typically use a local anesthetic, as the procedure is relatively minor, and local anesthetic allows for a quicker recovery.
 The doctor will then make a small incision so she can carefully release the tissue or shortened ducts from the nipple.
 She then inserts a very small surgical mesh called GalaSHAPE®.
 GalaSHAPE® acts as a type of scaffolding to help hold the desired shape of the nipple.
 The mesh will dissolve over the next 24 months creating a scar tissue plane which in turn gives you better long term results.
 Once the mesh has been situated, sutures are placed to help maintain an outward position of the nipple.